 | Drying | N/A | Prevent mold growth |

-After cleaning, make certain both components dry completely in a shaded, well-ventilated area.
+After cleaning, let both components dry completely in a shaded, well-ventilated spot.

 Ensure Complete Dryness